drupke/ifsfit/README.txt

 description of each one, are found in INITTAGS.txt.
 Several tags are required, but most are optional.

-The output of IFSFA can be further processed into parameter maps using IFSF_MAKEMAPS.
+The initialization function should also define two other structures, INITMAPS and INITNAD, and also call these as keyword arguments.
+The first of these, INITMAPS, controls how IFSF_MAKEMAPS processes the output of IFSFA into parameter maps.
 This routine produces various emission-line, continuum, and absorption-line maps.
-IFSF_MAKEMAPS looks for an initialization structure, INITMAPS, which is also defined in the initialization file.
 The possible tags for INITMAPS are described in INITTAGS.txt.
+If IFSF_MAKEMAPS is not used, INITMAPS can be set to an empty structure.

-Finally, the region around the NaI D feature can be fit using IFSF_FITNAD.
+The second of these other initialization structures, INITNAD, controls how the region around the NaI D feature is fit using IFSF_FITNAD.
 This routine fits emission and absorption-line models to HeI 5876 and NaI D 5890, 5896 and produces plots of the fits and a "data cube" with fit parameters.
 The routine also estimates errors using Monte Carlo methods.
 The error estimation can be sped up using multi-core parallel processing.
-IFSF_FITNAD looks for an initialization structure, INITNAD, which is also defined in the initialization file.
 The possible tags for INITNAD are described in INITTAGS.txt.
+If IFSF_MAKEMAPS is not used, INITNAD can be set to an empty structure.

 There are a considerable number of knobs that can be turned to optimize/customize the fits and customize the outputs.
 An example